AffableMelon/Analytics-for-Fintech-Apps/README.md

 # Analytics-for-Fintech-Apps

-A collection of Jupyter notebooks demonstrating analytics and machine learning approaches commonly used in fintech applications.
-This repository focuses on exploratory analysis, feature engineering, modeling, and visualization for problems like credit scoring, churn prediction, fraud detection, user segmentation, and product analytics.
-This repository is notebook-first (most content is in Jupyter Notebooks), supplemented by helper scripts and visualizations.

 ## Purpose
 Analyzing customer satisfaction with mobile banking apps by collecting and processing user reviews from the Google Play Store for three Ethiopian banks:
 - Commercial Bank of Ethiopia (CBE)